The Death of the Austin Federation of Musicians

 At this point, I will hear this: “Great, but I’m barely scraping by as it is.
 I can’t afford to join the union.”

 Right.
-Can’t afford $200 per year in union dues, and a buck a gig in work dues.
+Can’t afford $200 per year in union dues, and two bucks a gig in work dues.

 Sorry, I don’t buy it.
 That’s not a staggering sum of money to come up with.
 Start tracking your expenses, and I’ll bet you spend at least twice that annually at coffeehouses.
 Eat lunch out three times a week?
 There goes at least $1500 per year.
 Make one of those meals breakfast instead, and your union dues are paid.